 While some agencies reported membership to the 10-year Framework of Programmes on Sustainable Consumption and Production Patterns (10YFP), this global framework of action to enhance international cooperation to accelerate the shift towards sustainable consumption and production (SCP) in both developed and developing countries, provides an ample area of opportunity for cooperation.
-UN Environment and multilateral environmental agreements, like The Basel, Rotterdam, and Stockholm Conventions and Minamata Convention as well as regional convention (Bamako Convention and Waigani Convention) have found numerous synergies within the life-cycle approach to the sound management of chemicals and wastes, and have also identified implementing partners on this area via: http://bit.ly/2th5DQI
+UN Environment and multilateral environmental agreements, like The Basel, Rotterdam, and Stockholm Conventions and Minamata Convention as well as regional convention (Bamako Convention and Waigani Convention) have found numerous synergies within the life-cycle approach to the sound management of chemicals and wastes, and have also identified implementing partners on this area via: http://bit.lv/2th5DQI

-3.2.4 Water Security
+3.2.4 WATER SECURITY

-SDG targets: 6.1 (drinking water), 6.a (water management), 6.b (local communities water/sanitation), 6.4 (water use efficiency), 6.5 (integrated water resources management); 12.2 (sustainable management of natural resources); 14.2 (coastal ecosystems); 6.6 and 15.1 (freshwater ecosystems);
+SDG targets: 6.1 (drinking water), 6.a (water management), 6.b (local communities water/sanitation), 6.4 (water use efficiency), 6.5 (integrated water resources management); 12.2 (sustainable management of natural resources); 14.2 (coastal ecosystems); 6.6 and 15.1 (freshwater ecosystems)

-Narrative: Water security is defined as the capacity of a population to safeguard sustainable access to adequate quantities of acceptable quality water for sustaining livelihoods, human well-being, and socio-economic development, for ensuring protection against water-borne pollution and water-related disasters, and for preserving ecosystems in a climate of peace and political stability.
+Water security is defined as the capacity of a population to safeguard sustainable access to adequate quantities of acceptable quality water for sustaining livelihoods, human well-being, and socio-economic development, for ensuring protection against water-borne pollution and water-related disasters, and for preserving ecosystems in a climate of peace and political stability.
 In "The Future We Want", member states called for providing universal coverage for safe drinking water and adequate sanitation services.
 In addition, the need to address inequities in access to water, which are closely linked to food and energy security, was stressed.
 Achieving water security will address multiple priorities of the 2030 sustainable development agenda, such as reducing causes of potential conflict and fragility; contributing to greater health, and food and nutrition security; facilitating economic growth and employment generation; and contributing to environmental sustainability.
 Member Agencies have identified this area as an opportunity and recognize UN Water as a platform for collaboration.

-Opportunity: DFS, IFAD, UN Environment, UNDPUNECE, UNESCO, UNCHR, UNICEF, WFP, WHO, are among the agencies that have identified SDG6 as an area of opportunity.
+Opportunity: DFS, IFAD, IOM, UN Environment, UNDP, UNECE, UNESCO, UNCHR, UNICEF, WFP, WHO, are among the agencies that have identified SDG6 as an area of opportunity.
 UNDP has stressed the importance of water governance through its work with the Stockholm International Water Institute and of capacity building through the 'Capacity Development in Sustainable Water Management' programme.
 UN Environment's work is focused on safeguarding healthy ecosystems for water, health, and food.
 This is very much in line with IFAD, FAO, and WFP.
 UNECE, UNESCO, and WHO have stressed the importance of access to clean water and sanitation from a social perspective directly linked to health.
 UNHCR has stressed access to water as a fundamental human right.
+IOM highlights the need to understand how water insecurity might drive migration and how the rights-based approach needs to be implemented in programming to provide access to water for all.
 UN-Water was mentioned as the main avenue for collaboration.
 It is worth mentioning the integrated approach to water resources management and the Global Water Partnership as valuable resources.
 The urgency to address increasing fresh water scarcity, coupled with climate change and population growth was also noted by FAO, UNESCO, and UNDESA.

-3.2.5 Energy
+3.2.5 ENERGY